Chart Color Schemes

 Millicent hosts an older demographic, ranking in the top quartile nationwide

-Millicent's median age was 49 in the latest data, higher than the Rest of SA figure of 47 and significantly exceeding the national norm of 38.
-Compared to Rest of SA, Millicent had a higher proportion of residents aged 15-24 (12.2%) but fewer residents aged 35-44 (8.3%).
-Between the 2021 Census and the latest data, the 75-84 age group grew from 8.3% to 10.1% of Millicent's population.
-Conversely, the 45-54 cohort declined from 13.0% to 11.1%, and the 35-44 group dropped from 9.7% to 8.3%.
-By 2041, demographic projections show significant shifts in Millicent's age structure.
-The 75-84 age group is projected to grow by 38%, reaching 739 people from the current 535.
-This aging population trend is evident, with those aged 65 and above comprising 91% of the projected growth.
-Meanwhile, both the 5-14 and 0-4 age groups are projected to decrease in number.
+Millicent's median age is 49, which is higher than the Regional South Australian figure of 47 and substantially exceeds the national norm of 38.
+Compared to Regional SA, Millicent has a higher proportion of residents aged 15-24 (12.4%) but fewer residents aged 35-44 (8.4%).
+Between the 2021 Census and now, the 75-84 age group has grown from 8.3% to 10.4% of the population.
+Conversely, the 45-54 cohort has declined from 13.0% to 11.4%, and the 35-44 group has dropped from 9.7% to 8.4%.
+Looking ahead to 2041, demographic projections show significant shifts in Millicent's age structure.
+The 75-84 age group is projected to grow by 38%, reaching 754 from 547.
+This growth is largely driven by the aging population dynamic, with those aged 65 and above comprising 90% of projected growth.
+Conversely, both the 5-14 and 0-4 age groups are projected to decrease in number.